SusheelThapa/command/command/c/chown.md

 **Description:**

-`--reference=RFILE`, Reference a file to use its owner and group for another file ( use RFILE's owner and group rather than specifying OWNER:GROUP values )
+`--reference=RFILE`: Reference a file to use its owner and group for another file (use `RFILE`'s owner and group rather than specifying `OWNER:GROUP` values)

 **Usage:**